jbellue/minesweeper/README.md

 - Move with the D-Pad
 - Left button opens a tile
 - Right button flags a tile
-- I can't remember what I did in the menus.
-Was it B goes back, and A validates?
-A and B are confusing on the Arduboy...
-Why not keep them inverted, like on the Gameboy?!
+- A and B validate in the menus

 ### technical stuff